 If you aren’t sure how you feel about methadone maintenance treatment programs or if you would just like to do a little more research, you’ve come to the right place.
 Read on to learn more about the effectiveness of methadone maintenance and what it can do for opiate addiction.

 Methadone is a medicine that doctors use to treat opiate addiction and to relieve pain.
 It works to block the receptors in the brain that opioids affect.

-Methadone maintenance treatments reduce or completely eliminate the drug cravings and the harsh withdrawal symptoms, which are usually triggers for a relapse.
+Methadone maintenance treatments reduce or completely eliminate the drug cravings and the harsh withdrawal symptoms of withdrawal, which are usually triggers for a relapse.
 However, they do not create the same euphoria that opiate abuse does.